How to Optimize Your Amazon Author Page for Maximum Book Sales

 - Daily visitors: Total traffic by source (ads, organic, external)

-- Page views: Which pages get the most attention
+- Page views: Which pages get the most attention — are readers finding your series pages or bouncing from your homepage?

 A/B Testing

-The Store Is Never “Done”
+The Author Page Is Never “Done”

 Want help applying this?